 The Hahnenkamm is always accompanied by a whole bunch of side events all over Kitzbühel, be it fireworks, after-race celebrations and schnitzel parties for everyone, or a weisswurst feast for €125.
 Shortly after the professionals' downhill race on Saturday, celebrities such as former Formula One driver David Coulthard or former ski racer Michaela Dorfmeister also take the chance on the Streif for a good cause at the Kitz Charity Trophy.

 Winter events: The Hahnenkamm Race in Kitzbuehel.
 Credit Medialounge

-For even more jaw-dropping action after the X Games, stick around as The Brits will make its debut appearance in Tignes on March 23 to 30.
+For even more jaw-dropping action after the X Games, stick around for The Brits.
 This winter event is a firm favourite for UK skiers.
-In its 24th year, after eight years in the Swiss resort of Laax, the organisers of the week-long snow sports and music festival that brings together the UK's best skiers and snowboarders felt the need for a change.
-They say that they are already "buzzing" with excitement about the move, promising that Tignes will guarantee "the usual mix of world class riding and seven nights of relentless parties".
+In its 25th year, this week-long snow sports and music festival brings together the UK's best skiers and snowboarders and promises the usual mix of world class riding and seven nights of relentless parties.

-At the same time that the crème of UK riders gather in Tignes for The Brits 2013, the international freeriding elite flock to Verbier, Switzerland.
-Like in the years before, Verbier will host the finals of the Freeride World Tour on March 23 and 24.
+Around the same time that the crème of UK riders gather in Tignes for The Brits 2014, the international freeriding elite will flock to Verbier, Switzerland.
 It is traditionally the last of the ski and snowboard competition's six stops in Europe and North America.

 From Col des Gentianes, spectators can watch the competitors of Xtreme Verbier plunge themselves down 500 metres of narrow chutes and extreme gradients at the infamous Bec des Rosses that peaks at 3,222 metres.